littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 v7.2 (11/25/25) - Corvus (4.2) Update
 -Fixed what was needed for compatibility with Stellaris 4.2 (Corvus).
 -Excluding "Scorched Earth" type civics from anything that needs to do diplomacy.
+-Shroud-Touched:
--Replaced weird custom check for adopting psi traditions with one that already exists in base game.
+--Replaced weird custom check for adopting psi traditions with one that already exists in base game.
--Natural Esper leader trait no longer set to be "opposite" to Psychic (think this might cause edge case problems with ascension).
+--Natural Esper leader trait no longer set to be "opposite" to Psychic (think this might cause edge case problems with ascension).
+--Refined detection of when a country can psi assimilate to include SotS condition.
+--Events that change traits as player advances through psi ascension should be called more prompty (added to on_tradition_picked on-action)
 -Updated compat version number.

 v7.1.2 (11/21/25) - Unpexpected Case Type